 Why Did The Barrels Wear The Way They Did?

 Certainly one of the most visually striking parts of this article is the inclusion of post-test barrel cutaways.
-The barrels were cut axially with an angle grinder and then longitudinally by the wire EDM process.
-This lets us see exactly how the barrels wore throughout the test – and there were significant differences.
+We cut the barrels axially with an angle grinder and then longitudinally by the wire EDM process.
+This lets us see exactly how the barrels wore throughout the test.
+There were significant differences.

 The first answer to this question is, “Because we shot them until they got hot, and then we kept shooting them.”

 The rate of fire definitely contributed to rapid barrel wear.
-Still, there were other factors which played a major role.
+Still, tother factors played a major role.

-At the end of the test, the chrome lining of the Wolf and Brown Bear barrels was almost gone from the throat forward, and the barrels had effectively become smoothbores, with the rifling near the muzzles acting only as a mild suggestion on the projectiles.
+At the end of the test, the chrome lining of the Wolf and Brown Bear barrels was almost gone from the throat forward.
+The barrels had effectively become smoothbores, with the rifling near the muzzles acting only as a mild suggestion on the projectiles.
 A throat erosion gauge could be dropped into the bore from the muzzle end with absolutely no resistance.

 The bottom line is that for both Brown Bear and Wolf, the lands had been completely ground down to the diameter of the grooves.
-What’s still visible is the differences in material, for the grooves have some chrome lining left.
-Longitudinal scratches are visible inside the bore, and it is believed that they were caused by the projectiles meandering their way down the bore in a casual manner before exiting and tumbling in a fairly random direction.
+The differences in material are still visible, the grooves have some chrome lining left.
+You can easily see longitudinal scratches inside the bore.
+We believe they were caused by the projectiles meandering their way down the bore in a casual manner before exiting and tumbling in a fairly random direction.

-However, the gas port of the Federal carbine was far more eroded towards the muzzle than the Wolf or Brown Bear barrels.
-I believe that this is due to the excessive throat erosion and barrel wear of these two barrels – the Federal barrel maintained a good seal between itself and the bullet up to 10,000 rounds, while the Wolf and Brown Bear barrels let a significant amount of gases past the projectile, reducing the flame-cutting effect on the gas port as time went on.
+The gas port of the Federal carbine was far more eroded towards the muzzle than the Wolf or Brown Bear barrels.
+I believe this is due to the excessive throat erosion and barrel wear of these two barrels.
+The Federal barrel maintained a good seal between itself and the bullet up to 10,000 rounds.
+Meanwhile, the Wolf and Brown Bear barrels let a significant amount of gases past the projectile.
+This reduced the flame-cutting effect on the gas port as time went on.

-Firing continued for the Wolf and Brown Bear carbines after their barrels had been shot out in order to collect other data and finish the test.
-However, Tula firing was halted at 6,000 rounds from the backup Spike’s Tactical midlength.
+We continued firing for the Wolf and Brown Bear carbines after shooting out their barrels in order to collect other data and finish the test.
+However, we stopped firing the Tula at 6,000 rounds from the backup Spike’s Tactical midlength.

-The data from this weapon cannot be directly compared to the others, due to differences in construction (the barrel had a midlength gas port, was manufactured via the hammer forging process, and featured “extra thick” chrome lining) and methodology (it was fired with only reliability testing in mind and saw even higher rates of fire as well as environmental abuse such as mud, water, and dirt testing).
-Still, general conclusions can be drawn, even if direct comparisons cannot.
+The data from this weapon cannot be directly compared to the others.
+This is due to differences in construction (the barrel had a midlength gas port, Spikes manufactured via the hammer forging process, and it features “extra thick” chrome lining) and methodology (We fired it with only reliability testing in mind and saw even higher rates of fire as well as environmental abuse such as mud, water, and dirt testing).
+Still, we can draw general conclusions from these results, even if direct comparisons cannot be made.